laserpants/trombone/docs/route-format.rst

 Route Format
 ============

 A Trombone configuration file consists of a collection of route patterns.
-The format of a single route instance is described by the following (high-level) grammar.
+The format of a single route instance is controlled by the following (high-level) grammar.

 ::